TheFirstFen/lnu/year2/code/1dt907/lab3/README.md

 ## How to run the code

-Instead of being `java (something)` as it is on linux and mac, for windows you would need to add the `.java` after the file you want to run.
+Instead of being `java#` as it is on linux and mac, for windows you would need to add the `.java` after the file you want to run.

 ```bash
 javac *.java